-Final master plan improvements are scheduled for 2021 on the south end of the park.
-These improvements include seating areas, play spaces, and fencing.
+The Park District completed a facility assessment during 2016.
+There will be both aesthetic and deferred maintenance improvements completed at Andersen Center in 2018.
+Final master plan improvements are scheduled for 2020 on the north end of the park.
+These improvements include improvements to ball field, fencings, landscape, Division St. entrances and walkways.
 Ball field improvements are called for in the park master plan as well as in the Heller and Heller Field Study.
 The entrances and walkways will improve the aesthetics of the park.
 Multi-purpose field improvements would include field grading, improved spectator seating, signage and bike racks.